Campaign of the Month: October 2017

 The newlyweds enjoyed an unforgettable honeymoon together in Veracruz, Rio de Janeiro, and the Peruvian Amazon.
 Less than 24 hours after their return flight touched down in Louis Armstrong Airport, Sami found an excuse to get Robert out of the house, packed several suitcases into her sports car, and never looked back.
 Her lovestruck new husband, still dreamy-eyed with fantasies about their future together, couldn’t have been more stunned when the parish sheriff served him the divorce papers.
 The next time he saw his wife was in a courthouse, wearing dark sunglasses to hide a black eye he knew he hadn’t given her.

 The legal proceedings were bitter but one-sided.
 It didn’t matter how many times Robert’s attorney had previously brought up the words “prenuptial agreement” when Sami had convinced him that signing one would’ve been “setting our marriage up for failure.”
 His teary-eyed wife’s allegation of domestic violence was the maraschino cherry on top of the shit sundae her lawyer served.
-In the end, Sami soon-to-be-Watts-again (she’d already started the paperwork to change back her name) walked away with half of the Arbragite family fortune to the tune of $150 million.
+In the end, Sami soon-to-be-Watts-again (she’d already started the paperwork to change back her name) walked away with half of the Argabrite family fortune to the tune of $150 million.

 Sami Watts had gotten more.

-In the years since her 2012 divorce, Sami has enjoyed the high life in a downtown penthouse.
+In the years since her 2012 divorce, Sami has enjoyed the high life in a ritzy penthouse.
 Most of the city’s elite regard her as a usurper and are less than convinced her ex-husband abused her.
 Still, money talks, and she’s had significant success integrating herself into social circles.
 She also maintains a cordial relationship with her former employer Christina Roberts.
 The madam appreciates having a friend in those same circles who doesn’t look down on her for what she is.

 Now that Sami has money, she’s been “free to finally pursue the things I want out of life.”
 Her major in college was art history (something that helped her “make thoughtful conversation” as an escort) and she’s since developed a particular taste for Mezzo-American art, as well as strong ties to the city’s Latin arts community.
 She likes it for its “spice” and has taken more than one vacation back to the countries where she and her ex-husband honeymooned—so much more enjoyable without him around.
 She’s also taken up flamenco dancing and found most American men can’t get enough of it, or of her.
 Indeed, now that she’s no longer pursuing men for reasons so crass as money, Sami lives for the thrill of the seduction, the chase, the game.
 She’s a near-irresistible flirt and few people would guess her painfully ordinary middle-class upbringing.
-It’s been well over a decade since she spoke to her parents.
+It’s been close to a decade since she spoke to her parents.

 Sami Watts enjoys having more.